chaosraine/codge/src/site/notes/70-79 CODGE/Blog/Nerdish Mom Archives/D is for Día de Muertos.md

 ---
-{"dg-publish":true,"dg-path":"Blog/Nerdish Mom Archives/D is for Día de Muertos.md","permalink":"/blog/nerdish-mom-archives/d-is-for-dia-de-muertos/","title":"D is for Día de Muertos","created":"","updated":""}
+{"dg-publish":true,"dg-path":"Blog/Nerdish Mom Archives/D is for Día de Muertos.md","permalink":"/blog/nerdish-mom-archives/d-is-for-dia-de-muertos/","title":"D is for Día de Muertos","noteIcon":"","created":"","updated":""}
 ---